 NordPass lets you save and manage unlimited passwords using XChaCha20 encryption for your favorite website and app logins.
 The key feature of NordPass is its simplicity, it does what it’s designed to do (keeping your passwords safe and automatically logging you into your accounts) and it does this extremely well.

 The free version of NordPass stores unlimited passwords on one device.
-The premium version starts from $1.49/month can be used on six devices, and comes with secure item sharing, trusted contacts, password health, data breach scanner, and lots more.
+The premium version starts from $1.79/month can be used on six devices, and comes with secure item sharing, trusted contacts, password health, a data breach scanner, and lots more.